cambridge-maths-school/nea24-ivan/writeup/writeup.typ

   - Sender and receiver addresses
   - Amount or data being transferred
-  - Digital signature to verify authenticity Transactions are first broadcast to the network and stored in the mempool, a collection of unconfirmed transactions awaiting inclusion in a block.
+  - Digital signature to verify authenticity Transactions are first broadcast to the network and stored in the mempool, a collec tion of unconfirmed transactions awaiting inclusion in a block.
 ]
 \
 #[